sketchpacks/docs/developers/publishing/appcast.md

 1. ensure your plugin meets [the essentials for Sketchpacks](./essentials.md)
-2. set the `appcast` property in your `manifest.json` or `package.json` to the Sketchpacks appcast url for your plugin
+2. set the `appcast` property in your `manifest.json` or `package.json` to the Sketchpacks appcast URL for your plugin
 3. (optional) set your plugin's `appcast.xml` path in the [Sketchpacks settings file](./settings.md).
 4. commit your changes to the repository
 5. build and publish a new plugin release

-**Note**: If you do not want Sketchpacks to generate your appcast feed, you can serve an appcast.xml file from your repository instead!

 Below is the endpoint for the Sketchpacks appcast feed.
 Replace the `:identifier` with your plugin's [unique identifier](./identifiers.md).